fields1631/fields1631.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an junior EE student from Fudan University.
+I am currently a Junior student of Electronic and Information Science and Technology from Fudan University.
 I have devoted myself to distributed machine learning system research and innovation since my experience in developing a distributed SQL machine learning system.

 My research interests include design and optimization of distributed machine learning systems, programming languages and physical acceleration of machine learning.